kubernetes/enhancements/keps/sig-network/6313-network-isolated-pods/README.md

 As an operator of an AI training cluster, I allocate RDMA/accelerator NICs to pods through DRA drivers.
-I want the pod sandbox to start empty: no interfaces, routes or iptables rules from the default network plugin.
+I want the pod sandbox to start empty: no interfaces, routes or iptables rules from the default pod network plugin.
 The DRA driver is then the only owner of the pod connectivity.
 The default attachment is pure overhead for these pods: they communicate exclusively over the fabric interfaces, the default interface and its routes can conflict with the routing